Quinoa vs Rice - Health impact and Nutrition Comparison

 Summary

-In summary, quinoa is 1.6 times richer in protein, seven times richer in fat and dietary fiber compared to white rice.
-Quinoa is 16 times richer in vitamin E, over six times richer in vitamin B2, whereas white rice is richer in calories and carbs, as well as vitamins B1, B3, and folate.
+In summary, quinoa is 1.6 times richer in protein, 7 times richer in fat and dietary fiber compared to white rice.
+Quinoa is 16 times richer in vitamin E and over 6 times richer in vitamin B2, whereas white rice is higher in calories and net carbs, as well as vitamins B1, B3, folate, and selenium.

 Table of contents